 - A change of clothes

-- Valuables —such as a laptop, camera, portable music device or jewelry
+- Valuables—such as a laptop, camera, mobile devices, or jewelry

 - Reading material, notebook & pen